CumulusNetworks/cldemo-l3clos/README.md

 This demo sets up BGP Unnumbered to build a basic layer 3 Clos fabric using the Cumulus [reference topology](https://github.com/cumulusnetworks/cldemo-vagrant).
 Please visit the reference topology github page for detailed instructions on using Cumulus Vx with Vagrant if you want to run this demo locally.

 This is a basic layer 3 forwarding fabric that would simulate two racks.
 Each rack contains a pair of leaf/ToR switches and two dual attached servers using MLAG.
 BGP Unnumbered is running between the spine and leaf switches.
-Each leaf advertises it's directly connected subnet into the fabric to provide full reachability between all servers.
+Each leaf advertises its directly connected subnet into the fabric to provide full reachability between all servers.

 ![topology](https://raw.githubusercontent.com/jubetz/cldemo-l3clos/master/images/l3-clos.png)